ErpNetDocs/tech/modules/general/files/folders.md

-# File manager
+# Files

-The **File manager** is where you can create and store folders with different files inside.
+Different files are created and stored inside the **File manager** .
 It follows a hierarchical tree order, similar to the one found in [Product groups](https://docs.erp.net/tech/modules/general/products/product-groups/index.html).
 With the help of the ribbons, you are able to peek inside a complex structure without getting lost.

 ![File Manager](pictures/fm17.png)